Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 How CADchat Powers Real-Time Design Feedback

-CADchat is a collaboration tool built for design, engineering, and manufacturing teams.
-It lets people work together inside 3D CAD files, so collecting feedback becomes faster and more clear.
+CADchat is a CAD collaboration tool built for design, engineering, and manufacturing teams.
+It lets people work together inside CAD files, no matter the type of CAD files you have, so collecting direct feedback becomes faster and clearer.

-You can meet, review, comment, and make decisions right in the model, without switching between tools or waiting for long email threads.
+You can meet, review, comment, and make decisions right in the model without switching between communication tools or waiting for long email threads.

 Solve design issues quicker and keep your team aligned with CADchat!